czardoz/smtp-srv/README.md

 # smtp-server

+> This is a fork of the [`smtp-server` library](https://github.com/andris9/smtp-server) v1.x which was later relicensed to the EUPL.
+This fork maintains
+> the original MIT license.
+It will be maintained and released regularly.
+Pull requests and bug reports are welcome.

 Create SMTP and LMTP server instances on the fly.
 This is not a full-blown server application like [Haraka](https://haraka.github.io/) but an easy way to add custom SMTP listeners to your app.
 This module is the successor for the server part of the (now deprecated) SMTP module [simplesmtp](https://www.npmjs.com/package/simplesmtp).
 For matching SMTP client see [smtp-connection](https://www.npmjs.com/package/smtp-connection).

 > **NB!** this module does not make any email deliveries by itself. smtp-server allows you to listen on ports 25/24/465/587/etc using SMTP protocol and that's it.
 Your own application is responsible of accepting and delivering the message to destination.